CarolineRamond/Mumuse/README.md

 * a map configuration object (optional)

 Reducers, actions, selectors & mapConfigs are all merged and exposed in modules/index.js.

+/!\ A module that has layers & sources as parts of its state must implement the methods getLayers() & getSources() in its selectors.
+(this way, layers & sources will be exposed and added by map)

 ### Store organization